 Yes, Hull and East Riding Museum is wheelchair friendly and has accessible toilets.

-No, Hull and East Riding Museum have stated they are not pushchair friendly.
+Yes, Hull and East Riding Museum have stated they are pushchair friendly.